ismaproco/phantom-scripts/README.md

 - test deploy in raspberry pi.
 - make the image height to keep the aspect ratio.
 - add dimensions to the image generation script.

+- find a way to monitor the node js service

 ## DONE
 - add a footer with the maxhine information.